 Marc Bernardin (Fatman on Batman, comic writer, pop culturist) left his position as Entertainment editor of the "Los Angeles Times" to be a writer on the series.

 The trailer for the show teased the appearance of Pennywise, the main villain in It (2017).
 Bill Skarsgård played that role in that film, but will be playing a different character in this show.

-This is the second time for Melanie Lynskey, Terry O'Quinn, Bill Skasgard and Sissy Spacek to be in a Stephen King adaptation.
-Melanie was in Rose Red, Terry was in Silver Bullet, Bill in both parts of It and Sissy was in Carrie.
+This is the second time for Melanie Lynskey, Terry O'Quinn, Bill Skarsgård, Chosen Jacobs, and Sissy Spacek to be in a Stephen King adaptation.
+Melanie was in Rose Red (2002), Terry was in Silver Bullet (1985), Bill and Chosen in both parts of It (1990), and Sissy was in Carrie (1976).

 Bill Skarsgård shot this series in between two other Stephen King projects: It (2017) and It: Chapter Two (2019).

-In the "This Place" teaser trailer, if you pause it 43 seconds in, you can see 3 pictures ending with a picture of Terry O'Quinn as "Dale Lacy."
+In the "This Place" teaser trailer, if you pause it forty-three seconds in, you can see three pictures ending with a picture of Terry O'Quinn as "Dale Lacy".
 The first picture is Bob Gunton as "Warden Norton" from The Shawshank Redemption (1994).
 This leads us to believe that the "Dale Lacy" character would be the new or current warden at Shawshank Prison.

 Castle Rock was also featured in The Dead Zone (1983), Stand by Me (1986), The Dark Half (1993), and Needful Things (1993), all books by Stephen King.